 In the world of volunteering, disaster relief is one of the most important and most visible volunteering positions.
 Organizations like Hands.org are a great place to find these positions.
 Furthermore, they’re ecologically minded to the core.
 By helping to clean up with a natural disaster, rebuild towns, or provide medical assistance to a vulnerable community, you are helping to strengthen and rebuild their community better than ever.
 This is the perfect opportunity to implement ecologically sound ideas.
 However, more importantly, it’s an opportunity to help your fellow humans cope in the worst of times.

 If it wasn’t clear from reading the above examples, lots of time, volunteer positions aren’t inherently ecologically minded.
-However, you can use these positions to reach destinations and people you could have never met before, and then act as an ecological role model to the them.
+However, you can use these positions to reach destinations and people you could have never met before and then act as an ecological role model to them.
 Don’t do this in a snooty way, as environmentalists often inadvertently do.
 Instead, do what you know is right, and you’ll be surprised at how easily people will want to emulate your example.